rollup/plugins/packages/inject/README.md

 # @rollup/plugin-inject

-🍣 Scan modules for global variables and inject `import` statements where necessary
+🍣 A Rollup plugin which scans modules for global variables and injects `import` statements where necessary.

 ## Requirements